Ihor-2022/DevOps_online_Kyiv_2022Q1Q2/m7/readme.md

 ![This is an image](https://github.com/Ihor-2022/DevOps_online_Kyiv_2022Q1Q2/blob/master/m7/041.png)

  ## 17
 Creating collections.
-Use db.createCollection to create a collection.
 Running show dbs and show collections to view the database and the collections

 ![This is an image](https://github.com/Ihor-2022/DevOps_online_Kyiv_2022Q1Q2/blob/master/m7/042.png)